Fico Credit Score vs. VantageScore: The Differences You Need To Know

 There are a number of different credit scores floating around with your name on them but your Fico and/or Vantagescore are the two most important ones that lenders are looking at.
 For this reason, it is key for you to know which scoring model is being used so you know how your data is being analyzed.
 This way, you have a full understanding of the risk factors that are currently affecting your score and if need be, you can begin the process of trying to boost your credit score.

 If you access your credit report and you find incorrect information, you may want to look into hiring a reputable credit repair company.
 They can help you go through all the proper steps to rectifying your credit report so it returns to good standing.
-The key thing to remember is how important your score is to your financial well being and the information on your credit report is what is being used to calculate your score.
+The key thing to remember is how important your score is to your financial well being.